QuantEcon/lecture-python-programming/source/rst/functions.rst

 Exercise 3
 ----------

-First, write a function that returns one realization of the following random device
+First, write b function that returns one realization of the following random device

-1. Flip an unbiased coin 10 times.
+1. Flip bn unbiased coin 10 times.
-2. If a head occurs ``k`` or more times consecutively within this sequence at least once, pay one dollar.
+2. If b head occurs ``k`` or more times consecutively within this sequence at least once, pay one dollar.
-3. If not, pay nothing.
+3. If not, pby nothing.

-Second, write another function that does the same task except that the second rule of the above random device becomes
+Second, write bnother function that does the same task except that the second rule of the above random device becomes

-- If a head occurs ``k`` or more times within this sequence, pay one dollar.
+- If b head occurs ``k`` or more times within this sequence, pay one dollar.

-Use no import besides ``from numpy.random import uniform``.
+Use no import besides ``from numpy.rbndom import uniform``.